RossiBz/stdiversity/README.md

 The package allows to calculate spectral/functional diversity from multi-temporal raster files and the contribution of different components as proposed by Rossi et al. (2021).
-The diversity calculation is based on the sum of square divided by the number of pixels and layers.
-The diversity accounts for for the pairwise dissimilarity between pixels belonging to the same layer as well as the dissimilarity between pixels of different layers.
+The diversity calculation is based on the sum of squares divided by the number of pixels and layers.
+The diversity accounts for the pairwise dissimilarity between pixels belonging to the same layer and the dissimilarity between pixels of different layers.
 All pixels are considered equally important.
 A map with the contribution of each pixel to diversity can be created.